Maximum Matchings in Geometric Intersection Graphs: Maximum matching in low-density geometric intersection graphs

 \subsection{Nested dissection}

 We will need to compute with matrices.
 The arithmetic operations take place in $\ZZ_p$, where $p = \Theta(n^4)$ is prime.
-Thus, we work with numbers of $O(\log n)$-bits, and we simply need to bound the number of arithmetic operations.
-Using a word-RAM model of computation, each arithmetic operation needs constant time.
+Thus, we work with numbers of $O(\log n)$-bits, and assuming a standard unit-cost model, we simply need to bound the number of arithmetic operations.

 Let $A$ be an $n\times n$ matrix.
 A Gaussian elimination step on row $i$ is the following operation: for $j=i+1,\dots,n$, add an appropriate multiple of row $i$ to row $j$ so that the element at position $(j,i)$ becomes $0$.
 Elimination on row $i$ can be performed if the entry at position $(i,i)$ is nonzero.
 Gaussian elimination on $A$ consists of performing Gaussian elimination steps on rows $i=1,\dots, n-1$.
 This is equivalent to computing an $LU$ decomposition of $A$, where $L$ is a lower triangular matrix with units along the diagonal, and $U$ is an upper triangular matrix.
 Gaussian elimination is performed \emph{without pivoting} if, for all $i$, when we are about to do a Gaussian elimination step on row $i$, the entry at position $(i,i)$ is non-zero.
 If Gaussian elimination is performed without pivoting, then the matrix is non-singular.
 (Pivoting is permuting the rows to ensure that the entry at position $(i,i)$ is non-zero.)